pgierz/pyesm/docs/usage/dev/Dev_05_SimCycle.rst

    :widths: auto
    :align: center

-Next, we will work through designing a ``SetUp`` object, which controls the simulation of several connected ``Component``\s
+Next, we will work through designing a :class:`SetUp <pyesm.setup.SetUp>` object, which controls the simulation of several connected ``Component``\s

 ----